15 Top-Rated Attractions & Things to Do in Morro Bay, CA

 More Related Articles on PlanetWare.com

 Exploring San Luis Obispo County: The county to which Morro Bay belongs is world famous for historic beginnings, gorgeous views, and a "SLO" pace of living.
 The city of San Luis Obispo itself is home to numerous tourist attractions, and the neighboring Pismo Beach serves up a slice of small coastal town paradise.
-For first-class places to stay, as well as a great selection of budget-friendly options, our Where to Stay in San Luis Obispo: Best Areas & Hotels article can help you find the right hotel for your specific type of travel.

 Other Coastal Communities to Visit: If the sea breeze and sea stacks of Morro Bay catch your attention, the city of Monterey to the south delivers on more seaside attractions.
 Within the same county, the mountains meet the sea in dramatic fashion in Big Sur, and for some of the most romantic seaside destinations on the West Coast, the charming town of Carmel-by-the-Sea can make you feel like reliving your honeymoon all over again.